 - Complete a drug or alcohol evaluation program;

-- Participate in a drug or alcohol education or other treatment program; and
+- Participate in drug or alcohol education or other treatment programs;; and

 - Pass all required alcohol or drug testing.